adarshvmanu/CAMS/README.md

 1. Import necessary libraries including mediapipe, cv2 (OpenCV), and scipy.
 2. Define functions:
-    draw_landmarks: Draws landmarks on the face detected by MediaPipe.
+    1. `draw_landmarks`: Draws landmarks on the face detected by MediaPipe.
-    euclidean_distance: Calculates the Euclidean distance between two points.
+    2. `euclidean_distance`: Calculates the Euclidean distance between two points.
-    get_aspect_ratio: Calculates the aspect ratio of specific facial landmarks.
+    3. `get_aspect_ratio`: Calculates the aspect ratio of specific facial landmarks.
 3. Set up configurations for MediaPipe FaceMesh model.
 4. Define configurations and constants such as colors and facial landmark indices.
 5. Initialize MediaPipe FaceMesh model and a video capture object.